 That was flip number Flip again?

-In fact, it is said that Sigmund Freud himself realized this phenomenon and used the coin toss to his advantage.
+In fact, it is said that Sigmund Freud himself realized this phenomenon and used it to his advantage.
 When faced with someone who was struggling to make a decision, Freud would sometimes suggest that they flip a coin.
 Allegedly, Freud would then say “Look into your own reactions.
 Ask yourself: Am I pleased?
 Am I disappointed?”
-This method of coin flipping is sometimes called the Freudian Coin Toss.
+This method of flipping is sometimes called the Freudian Coin Toss.
 By analyzing your reaction, you may realize that you actually knew the choice that you wanted to make all along!

 In his book titled Grooks, the Danish poet Piet Hein included a poem entitled “A Psychological Tip” which relates to the Freudian Coin Toss.
 The poem reads as follows: